-Using the first method, the overclocked pixel array is first smoothed, then filtered to remove high-frequency random noise components, then filtered again to remove slow-varying and DC-offset components (which is essentially the same as the bias which has just been subtracted).
+In the Overclocked Pixels method, a linear fit to the overclocked pixel array is first subtracted out to account for the constant bias offset.
+Next, the overlocked pixels are smoothed, then filtered to remove high-frequency random noise components, then filtered again to remove slow-varying and DC-offset components.
+The resulting one-dimensional line-dependent array is then subtracted from each sample column.